 I consider myself a Creative Realist, using touches of Impressionism to go beyond representation.
 Achieving a painterly work is a high priority.
 I try to approach each new work with fresh eyes, allowing myself moments of spontaneity in the painting process and appreciating it when the paint surprises me.

 Through the years I have admired the maritime work of John Stobart and Thomas Hoyne.
-Recently, I’ve become more influenced by the American and European Impressionists.
+I’ve also been influenced by the American and European Impressionists.
 Studying the work of Sicily, Monet, Whistler, Frank Benson, Sargent, and Chase has challenged me to look at each new project with a more open mind.

 I’ve evolved to a place where I most certainly appreciate realism and the expertise necessary to achieve it, but creativity of style, application of paint, careful selection of color and tone, all have become as interesting and as important as the composition itself.